-But what might be straightforward — even routine — to me will be a minefield for lots of other people.
+What might be straightforward — even routine — to me will be a minefield for lots of other people.
 Reviewing a HubSpot portal is one great example.
+Here's our guide to doing a HubSpot portal audit.

 Before we dive in, it's worth taking a minute to understand why you should be setting time aside in your hectic schedule to do a HubSpot portal audit.